publan/tribe/README.md

 ## Development

 After cloning the repo, run `bundle install` to get dependencies.
-Pry-byebug is included in the development dependencies for debugging.
+Guard and  Pry-byebug is included in the development dependencies for TDD and debugging.
+Its best to run `bundle exec guard` for a red-green development cycle on this project.

 ## License